Updating Java on ColdFusion or Lucee

 Where should I download Java from?

 If you are an Adobe ColdFusion customer you can download Oracle Java from Adobe's ColdFusion Downloads page.
-It may take them a few days to update this page when a new version comes out.
+It may take Adobe a few days to update their download page when a new version of Java comes out.
 If you don't want to wait or if you are running Lucee then you can use an OpenJDK based version such as:

 How frequently should I update Java?